Conditional Access: Resilience defaults

 Testing resilience defaults

-It isn't possible to conduct a dry run using the Backup Authentication Service or simulate the result of a policy with resilience defaults enabled or disabled at this time.
-Microsoft Entra conducts monthly exercises using the Backup Authentication Service.
-The sign-in logs display if the Backup Authentication Service was used to issue the access token.
-In Identity > Monitoring & health > Sign-in Logs blade, you can add the filter "Token issuer type == Microsoft Entra Backup Auth" to display the logs processed by Microsoft Entra Backup Authentication service.
+You can't conduct a dry run using the Backup Authentication Service or simulate the result of a policy with resilience defaults enabled or disabled.
+Microsoft Entra runs monthly tests using the Backup Authentication Service.
+The sign-in logs indicate if the Backup Authentication Service issued the access token.
+In Entra ID > Monitoring & health > Sign-in Logs, add the filter "Token issuer type == Microsoft Entra Backup Auth" to display the logs processed by Microsoft Entra Backup Authentication Service.

 Configuring resilience defaults